google/keytransparency/docs/design.md

 Key updates submitted to the server will not be visible until the next Signed Map Head is published.
 This represents a tradeoff between update speeds and the number of SMHs created.
-SMHs will be stored in a CT append only log which is logarithmic in efficiency.
-The CT team is also reengineering the CT servers to support 10^12 entries, which should be more than enough.
+SMHs will be stored in a CT append-only log which is logarithmic in efficiency.

 ## What Happens When...

 #### A user loses all their keys?

-The user does an account reset
+The user performs an account reset

 #### A user sees a key he or she doesn’t recognize on his / her account?